teteaRokima/IP-Range-Checker/README.md

 This can be used to check the IP range of the given file

 Make sure to have the excel file in the same folder.

+This is only for my use as i need somewhere to save this file